 - Learning and teaching: 272 hours

 - Independent learning: 928 hours

-Design Projects: Another series of design projects for you to develop creativity and a professional approach to industrial design.
+Industrial Design Projects 2: Another series of design projects for you to develop creativity and a professional approach to industrial design.
 You'll make design specifications for industrial production, and present this through a range of CAD tools and digital media.